MetaLang/d-articles/std variant is everything cool about d.md

 ```
 <sup>_**Note:** I don't show it in this article, but if you want to see this example re-written in D, it's [here](https://run.dlang.io/is/CKnGCk)._</sup>

 Why is this extra work forced on us by C++, just to make use of `std::visit`?
-Users of `std::visit` are stuck between a rock and a hard place: either write some truly stigmata-inducing code to generate a struct with the necessary overloads, or bite the bullet and write a new struct every time you want to use `std::visit`.
+Users are stuck between a rock and a hard place: either write some truly stigmata-inducing code to generate a struct with the necessary overloads, or bite the bullet and write a new struct every time you want to use `std::visit`.
 Neither is very appealing, and both are a one-way ticket to Boilerplate Hell.
 The fact that you have to jump through such ridiculous hoops and write some ugly-looking boilerplate for something that _should be_ very simple is just... ridiculous.
 As Mr. Kline astutely puts it:

 > The rigmarole needed for `std::visit` is entirely insane.